FallerS/FallerS.github.io/_posts/2021-01-14-first_post.md

 ### Kurtosis
 Relates to "fatness" of tails compared to normal distributuion.
 Fatter tails describe more extreme outcomes as would be expected compared to a normal distribution as can be often seen with stock investments.
-Normal distribution has a kurtosis of 3, so a kurtosis > 3 related to fat tails
+Normal distribution has a kurtosis of 3, so a kurtosis > 3 related to fat tails.

 ```python
 # alternatively scipy can be used: scipy.stats.kurtosis()